The perception of wrong

 The reason why they took advantage of that is that we developers have been developing software with a misconception of what is wrong.

-So, my point is, we waste too much time thinking to solve design problems and end up evaluating the correctness of our code only based on how easy my class is extensible, but if we stop and think, we are extending garbage.
+So, my point is, we waste too much time thinking to solve design problems and end up evaluating the correctness of our code only based on how easy my class is extensible, but if we think on it again, we are extending garbage.

 The most important thing we have been neglecting is the algorithm complexity.
 We left this subject for those guys who work at unicorn companies, who create libraries and frameworks, then we become a simple developer who just put pieces together without realizing what is going on under the hood.

-Next step, you must understand the common Algorithms and Data Structure, I recommend this module at Hackerrank.com the most important challenges have a short video by Gayle Laakmann McDowell, author of Cracking the Coding Interview, explaining the concept and how to solve those challenges.
+Next step, you must understand the common Algorithms and Data Structure.
+I recommend this module at Hackerrank.com, almost all the most important challenges have a short video by Gayle Laakmann McDowell, author of Cracking the Coding Interview, explaining the concept and how to solve those challenges.
 The list below will help you on your studies:

 I hope you have improved your perception of wrong.